 Luke's, Cadogan Hall, Leeds Lieder Festival, and on broadcasts for BBC Radio 3.
 He made his BBC Proms debut in 2018 in a recital of American music celebrating the centennial of Leonard Bernstein with mezzo-soprano Wallis Giunta.
-Michael joined the Jette Parker Young Artists Programme at the Royal Opera House Covent Garden in 2020, where he will be employed for two seasons as a member of the music staff as well as play for and coach the young artist singers on the programme.
+Michael joined the Jette Parker Young Artists Programme at the Royal Opera House Covent Garden in 2020, where he is employed for two seasons as a member of the music staff.
+He has worked as chief repetiteur on productions of Rigoletto, La Traviata, Tosca, Le Nozze di Figaro, and Don Giovanni with conductors Antonio Pappano, Antonello Manacorda, Oksana Lyniv, and Constantin Trinks.
+Further projects at the Royal Opera House include an insights evening that he hosted with Michael Papadopoulos on Wagner's Ring Cycle as well as various song recitals and an upcoming production of Schoenberg's Pierrot Lunaire and Stravinsky's Mavra.
+He also performed as pianist in Kurt Weill's The Seven Deadly Sins and Mahagonny Songspiel alongside the Orchestra of the Royal Opera House.